-E-One can be user friendlyon every part of the body, without exception.
-Therefore, the bikini area is without any particular risk.
+E-One is very user friendly and can be used on every part of the body.
+Therefore, the bikini/brazilian area is without any particular risk.

 Absolutely, caution is advised on dark nipples.